lossless-jpg/data/README.md

 **Rotating** a JPEG should be lossless, as long as the length and height are a multiple of the block size (usually 16).

-**Cropping** a JPEG should be lossless:
-- if the crop does not remove the top-left corner of the image.
-- or if the height removed from the top and width removed from the left are a multiple of the block size.
+**Cropping** a JPEG should be lossless if the crop does not remove the top-left corner of the image, or if the height removed from the top and width removed from the left are a multiple of the block size.
 Ideal cropping tools let the user choose between lossless crop and lossy crop, with lossless crop snapping the cropping area to JPEG blocks.

 **Blurring** (or drawing over a face/etc for privacy reasons) should only affect the blurred area and the blocks directly around it.
 The rest of the picture should be left intact.
 This can be implemented with jpegtran: 1) Use lossless crop to split the picture into elementary JPEG blocks.
 2) Overwrite the blocks where blurring was applied (these blocks will obviously not be lossless).
 3) Use lossless join (["de-`crop`" then `drop`](https://stackoverflow.com/a/29615714/226958)) to put back the blocks together into a full picture and save it.